 During this review, we relied on data received from the IRS for the National Research Program on the ACTC, the AOTC, the PTC, and the EITC for Tax Year 2015.
 We also obtained extracts from the IRS's Individual Master File, the Individual Return Transaction File databases for Processing Year 2019, and the National Account Profile that were available on TIGTA's Data Center Warehouse.
-We evaluated the data by 1) performing electronic testing of required data elements, 2) reviewing existing information about the data.
+We evaluated the data by 1) performing electronic testing of required data elements, 2) reviewing existing information about the data and the system that produced them, and 3) interviewing agency officials knowledgeable about the data.
 We determined that the data were sufficiently reliable for purposes of this report.